-As reported by the BBC, researchers at Swansea University studied language patterns on recorded logs of convicted pedophiles.
+As reported by the British Science Association, researchers at Swansea University studied language patterns on recorded logs of 192 convicted pedophiles.
 Their findings busted several myths:

 - Pedophiles don’t always use sexually explicit language.
-They often ask a lot of personal information about where kids live, if their parents both work, how long they get to play, etc. (In a previous post, detectives warned that kids often unconsciously give out several bits of crucial information to strangers as they focus on playing their game.)
-Predators often strive to bond with the kids and develop trust.
+They often ask a lot of personal information about where kids live, if their parents both work, how long they get to play, etc. Predators often strive to bond with the kids and develop trust.

 - Propositions can come quickly and catch kids off guard.
-Sometimes within minutes the process can go from “hi--what’s your name?” to cyber-sexual abuse (as in the above Roblox story).
+Sometimes within minutes the process can go from “hi--what’s your name?” to cyber-sexual abuse.
+The fastest recorded time was just 18 minutes.